whalemare/RxValidator2/README.md

 How it works
 ------------
+### Problem:

-Problem: in your application, there are fields that must be validated.
+in your application, there are fields that must be validated.
 When the number of validation rules becomes greater than 1, to control the display of errors in the fields becomes difficult.

+### Solve
-Solve: separate your validation logic by S in SOLID, into own classes.
+Separate your validation logic by S in SOLID, into own classes.
 After that, attach validaton rules to your fields and combine validation results for change some ui states (ex. change visibility of button)

 Usage
 -----
+### View layer
 Firstly, you need write your own rules validation for some fields.

 ```kotlin